 a yellow card or disqualify competitors if they continue to break the

-and supervised by Doping-Stewards, as soon as possible to the Doping
+supervised by the “doping-stewards” as soon as possible

 • There will be a resting place for those competitors who need